cbirdferrer/collatrix/README.md

 ## Important Tips
 1. If there is a repeated Object Name in a GUI output csv (i.e. two rows of Total Length) the script will end and give you a message telling you to get rid of the duplicate.
 If you want both instances of the measurement included, then just alter the name slightly (for example, "Total Length_1").

-2. Each measurement recieves its own column.
+2. Each measurement receives its own column.
 Rows are simply left blank for images that do not contain a measurement.

 3. Naming recommendations: Create simple labels for measurements to reduce chances of mistyping a label while measuring (i.e. consider using "TL" for total length).
 If you want body volume to be calculated the name of the length measurement **cannot** contain a dash (-) (i.e.use "total length" or "TL" instead of "total-length").